nodefluent/node-sinek/lib/connect/README.md

     const version = 1;
     producer.bufferFormat("my-topic", "my-message-key-identifier", {bla: "message as object"}, version, compressionType);
-    //same as .buffer(..) but with the fact that it wraps your message in a certain "standard" message json format e.g.:
+    /* same as .buffer(..) but with the fact that it wraps your message in a certain "standard" message json format e.g.:

     {
         payload: {bla: "message as object"},